snakemake/snakemake/docs/project_info/faq.rst

 .. image:: img/idea.png
     :alt: Snakemake idea

-When you start using Snakemake, please make sure to walk through the :ref:`official tutorial <tutorial-welcome>`.
+When you start using Snakemake, please make sure to walk through the :ref:`official tutorial <tutorial>`.
 It is crucial to understand how to properly use the system.

 What is the recommended way to distribute a Snakemake workflow?